mdavidson9/docs.balsamiq.com/content/jira/server/mockups2/intro.md

 [![](//media.balsamiq.com/img/support/docs/jira/userguide/attachedissue.png)](//media.balsamiq.com/img/support/docs/jira/userguide/attachedissue.png)

 Notice how the UI Mockup is now attached to the issue, both as an image and as a bmml data file.
-Also notice how Mockups for JIRA Server has added a comment to the issue for you, saying “Added UI Mockup: <_mockup name_>“.
+Also notice how Mockups for Jira Server has added a comment to the issue for you, saying “Added UI Mockup: <_mockup name_>“.
 This means that if any of your co-workers is watching the issue, they’ll get an email notification to check out your new work of art. :)

-{{% alert info %}}**Note:** Even if your Balsamiq Mockups for JIRA Server license is configured so that only specific people can create and edit mockups (explained in the [Admin Guide](../admin-guide/)), anyone with access to your JIRA site will be able to see them.{{% /alert %}}
+{{% alert info %}}**Note:** Even if your Balsamiq Mockups for Jira Server license is configured so that only specific people can create and edit mockups (explained in the [Admin Guide](../admin-guide/)), anyone with access to your Jira site will be able to see them.{{% /alert %}}

 So that’s the basic workflow of creating a new mockup for an issue.
 It gets better!